on forgetting

 part 3: creating more… with caveats

 I have only ever written under aliases (usually my middle name) or, most often, no name at all.
 It’s somewhat odd to see my creative work tied so closely to my personal identity, especially online.
-So, before I start posting heavily on this website, I want to add some disclaimers.
+So, before I start posting heavily on this website, I want to add some footnotes.

 I’m primarily concerned about protecting the privacy of my close family and friends, who didn’t ask me to start this blog.
 I started this project a month out from my return to school and Washington State, so these next few posts will just feature family members, who all support this blog and consented to infrequently appear as the mom, dad, and little brother.
 But I have considered what I might write about once classes start up again.
 I want to maintain authenticity and transparency while respecting everyone’s right to consent.